 *The Cooper lab is investigating two broad and related areas: developmentally regulated RNA processing and its disruption as the pathogenic mechanism of the microsatellite expansion disease myotonic dystrophy, type 1 (DM1).

-Margaret Goodell, Ph.D., Professor and Director, Stem Cells and Regenerative Medicine Center (STaR)
+Margaret Goodell, Ph.D., Chair, Dept. of Molecular and Cellular Biology; Professor and Director, Stem Cells and Regenerative Medicine Center (STaR)

 *The Goodell lab is investigating regulation of hematopoietic Stem Cells and Development of Hematologic Malignancies.